 We are on top of the latest in classroom techniques, and we are committed to making use of research into how students learn and what helps them to be successful in school and in life.

 Hence our iPad program

-, where each student in grades 6-10 (we plan to expand it to 11th and 12th grades) has a tablet to use during the school day and teachers meet regularly to discuss creative ways to incorporate tablets into the curriculum. iPads are a natural tool for problem-based and project-based learning.
+, where each student has a tablet to use during the school day and teachers meet regularly to discuss creative ways to incorporate tablets into the curriculum. iPads are a natural tool for problem-based and project-based learning.

 We developed our iPad program slowly and carefully, benefiting from the experience of many other schools.
 We designed it to fit into our school’s mission in the following ways: